nabilmahsud/chat-demo/README.md

 **Install Dependencies**

 ```
-npm install                   # Navigate to the project directory and run this command
+yarn install                   # Navigate to the project directory and
-npm install --force           # If you encounter issues, then run this command
 ```

 **Start the application**

 ```
-npm start                     # Run this command to start the application
+yarn start                     # Run this command to start the application
 ```

 **Test the API using Swagger**